Summer blockbusters and cult classics hit the Botanic Gardens this summer

 Widows promises to knock your socks off: Viola Davis and Elizabeth Debicki star in crime thriller about widows banding together to pull off their late husbands’ big heist.
 The director is Steve McQueen (Shame, 12 Years a Slave).

-We can also recommend Gaga and Bradley Cooper in the stunning A Star is Born; Joel Edgerton’s directorial triumph Boy Erased, about 'gay coversion therapy'; refreshing comedy Crazy Rich Asians; clever family film Smallfoot, about a tribe of yeti who refuse to believe humans exist; and we’ll throw in a shout-out for Richard Curtis’s immortal Christmas romcom, Love Actually – because we’re really just softies at heart.
+We can also recommend Gaga and Bradley Cooper in the stunning A Star is Born; Joel Edgerton’s directorial triumph Boy Erased, about 'gay coversion therapy'; refreshing comedy Crazy Rich Asians; clever family film Smallfoot, about a tribe of yeti who refuse to believe humans exist; and we’ll throw in a shout-out for a special screening of Spice World on March 26, too.

-Tickets to all screenings up till the end of January are now on sale.
+Tickets to all screenings are now on sale.
+Click here to see the full schedule.